-2 Look at the pictures and color the correct circle.
+Look at the pictures and color the correct circle.

 - Turn back to Lesson 4.
 Point to the first picture and ask the children if what they see happened in the story or not.
-Let them answer. - Ask the children to color the correct circle. - Repeat the procedure by asking the children to use a different color for each picture.
+Let them answer. - Ask the children to color the correct circle. - Repeat by asking the children to use a different color for each picture.

-3 Act out the story with the cutouts.
+Act out the story with the cut-outs.

-- Ask the children to turn to the Storysong cutouts on p.
-C1.
-Help them to cut them out. - Play the audio.
-Ask the children to hold their cutouts and act out the Storysong as they listen to it. - Ask some children to go to the front of the classroom and act out the story by using their cutouts and pretending to be each of the characters.
-Repeat the procedure with the other children.
+• Ask some children to go to the front and act out the story by using their cut-outs and pretending to be each of the characters.
+Repeat with other children.